The Movement for Deportation Defense: Information Hub

 3 Ibid.

 4 It should also be noted that the data includes children, family, and adult cases, and that these groups are not equally likely to have attorneys.
 For example, the federal government has determined that certain unaccompanied children in certain immigration courts are entitled to a government-funded lawyer, which would result in lower shares without lawyers among this group.
 On the other hand, the inclusion of children in the data could lead to higher shares without lawyers if there are sizeable portions of unaccompanied children in a court who are not eligible for government-funded attorneys, as a child cannot be expected to find and pay for a private attorney like an adult could.
-Regarding families, the Biden administration created the Dedicated Docket process to speed up case times for families arriving at the southwest border and placed in immigration proceedings; however, expediting cases means families have less time to obtain legal representation and family cases might therefore be associated with higher shares without attorneys.
+Regarding families, the Biden administration created the Dedicated Docket process to speed up case times for families arriving at the southwest border and placed in immigration proceedings; however, expediting cases means families have less time to obtain legal representation and family cases might therefore be associated with higher shares without attorneys during this administration.

 5 Vera and Lucid administered these surveys online and constructed or weighted samples to approximate the U.S. population in terms of demographics.